HimanshukrRana/Frontend-interview-Questions/README.md

 40: What is CORS issue

-41:How to improve web performance and how will you optimize code
+41: How to improve web performance and how will you optimize code

-42:How to design a chat system
+42: How to design a chat system

-43:How to design a listing page like amazon
+43: How to design a listing page like amazon

-44:How to design a search box
+44: How to design a search box

-45:How to design carousal
+45: How to design carousal

 46:What is props and Can we change props value